We’re tested most when we face something difficult. But perhaps holding onto faith is what we need more than anything else.

 God didn’t take me out of that storm, he walked me through it.

 For those of you wondering if God hears you…he hears you.
-He sees you.
-He knows you.
-He loves you.
+He sees you, knows you, and loves you.
 Trust him in your storm.
 Let him fill you with faith greater than your fear.

 FREE PRINTABLE FOR YOU!

-I’ve created this printable JUST FOR YOU to remind you of who you are in Christ and to encourage you through your trials.
+I’ve created this printabe to remind you of who you are in Christ and to encourage you through your trials.
 Use it to remind yourself that He is with you and to find strength in His presence.
-Print yours here:
+Choose faith over fear when you print yours here:

 YOU MIGHT ALSO LIKE…